anushadatar/Pipelined-Shell/reports/proposal.md

 # Steps and Tasks
 1. Create a basic UNIX shell that supports the basic commands.
 This task will be done by all team members individually so that all team members' knowledge has the same baseline.
+Completed shells should be functional and pushed to [critters/](https://github.com/anushadatar/SoftSysThinkGridWorld/tree/master/critters) directory in this repository.
 2. Meet to consolidate basic shell design and finalize product to build off of.
-This will be done by all team members.
+This will be done by all team members and should result in a consolidated file.
 3. Explore future goals (do basic research, find resources, etc.):
 - Text Editor : Anusha
 - Piping and Redirection : Prava